How To Undo Super Like on Tinder

 - You’re able to anonymously “Like” or “Pass” on people Tinder suggests for you.

-- You can then send that person a message and start a chat, choose to keep playing, and/or share to tell your friends, if you so desire.
+- You can then send that person a message and start a chat, choose to keep playing, or share to tell your friends, if you want.

 - Chatting happens within the Tinder application and is seen only by you and your match.

-The Tinder app uses your location to find people and possible matches within your current area.
-In the settings, you are able to set a maximum distance for individuals and matches you’re interested in meeting, talking to, socializing with, and so forth.
+The Tinder app uses your location to find people and possible matches in your current area.
+In the settings, you can set a maximum distance for individuals and matches you’re interested in meeting, talking to, socializing with, and so forth.
 Tinder updates your location every time the app gets opened.
-(Note: If you’re concerned about data usage or privacy, your location is only tracked when the Tinder app is in use.)
+(Note: In case you’re concerned about data usage or privacy, your location is only tracked when the Tinder app is in use.)

 Like or Pass

-By swiping your screen to the right or tapping the heart icon, it means you like the person that the app is showing you.
-In turn, swiping left on a profile or tapping the “X” on the profile Tinder displays means you don’t like that person or pass on the opportunity to match with them.
+By swiping your screen to the right or tapping the heart icon, you say that you like the person the app is showing you.
+In turn, swiping left or tapping the “X” on the profile Tinder displays means you don’t like that person, or pass on the opportunity to match with them.

 If you are really interested in someone, you can tap on the star icon or swipe up on your screen—this means you Super Like them.
+The special thing about a Super Like is that if the other person looks at your profile, they can see that you Super Liked them–letting them know that they can get in touch right away if they Like you back.
 You are allowed one Super Like every twelve hours with a free Tinder account.
 Paying subscribers to Tinder Plus are allowed five Super Likes per day.

 Undo Super Like

+Oops.
 Did you accidentally swipe up or hit the star icon and send a Super Like?
-Now you’re desperate to undo your accidental Super Like . . . unfortunately, if you are using the free version of Tinder, you’re just plain out of luck.
-You’ll have to wait twelve hours to get another Super Like added to your account to use.
+Now you’re desperate to undo your accidental Super Like.
+Unfortunately, if you are using the free version of Tinder, you’re just plain out of luck.
+You’ll have to wait twelve hours to get another Super Like added to your account.

 Ready for the good news?
 By subscribing to Tinder Plus, you’re allowed to undo one Super Like per day.
-Tinder Plus users will see a yellow arrow; simply tap it, and the last Super Like gets rewound as if it never happened.
+Tinder Plus users will see a yellow arrow.
+Just tap that, and the last Super Like gets rewound as if it never happened.
 (Note: this is only applicable for your most recent Super Like swipe.)

-. . . the basic ins and outs of the Tinder app.
+…the basic ins and outs of the Tinder app.
 Millions of users are experiencing Tinder’s perks.
-Those who don’t want to shell out a monthly payment for the more advanced features will have a basic (and sometimes frustrating, in the instance of the mistaken Super Like) experience, while the ones who pay a fee (starting at $9.99 per month) get access to more popular Tinder features—such as the Super Like Rewind and others.
+Those who don’t want to shell out a monthly payment for the more advanced features will have a basic (though sometimes frustrating, in the instance of the mistaken Super Like) experience, while the ones who pay a fee (starting at $9.99 per month) get access to more popular Tinder features—including the Super Like Rewind.